What are the biggest challenges facing the elderly today?

 Difficulty with everyday tasks and mobility

 A person’s mobility and dexterity will naturally decline as they age, which makes completing everyday tasks more difficult.
-This can gradually cause people to care for themselves and prevent them from being social, pursuing interests, or taking part in activities they enjoy.
+This can gradually cause people to need care for themselves and prevent them from being social, pursuing interests, or taking part in activities they enjoy.
 More support is needed to enable elderly people not only to live independently but help them stay active with a focus on safety, balance, fitness, and mobility to ensure they can continue to thrive as an individual.

 Brain Health